 Urban Survival Tips

-Cooking and burning trash could easily attract unwanted attention.
-Eat canned food and find alternate ways to get rid of your garbage.
+Cooking and burning trash could easily attract unwanted attention post-collapse.
+Eat canned food and find alternate ways to get rid of garbage.

 Get all the water you can.
 Fast.
 Water is going to be a huge problem when SHTF.

 If you’re still stuck in a city when the store shelves are empty, lakes, ponds and other body of waters are the first places to look for food.

 If right now you’re renting, try to move as close to your workplace as possible.
 This will make it easier for you to get home when SHTF.

 A sillcock key is a handy hing to have, as it will allow you to open a variety of taps (since clean water may be a huge issue when surviving in the city).

 Use the bottom of a ceramic mug or pot to sharpen a knife.